 I’m sure you know the divorce rate for 2nd and 3rd marriages are 67% and 80% respectively.

 And, honestly, wouldn’t you agree the above cause-and-effect outcomes of a failed marriage are almost certainly a big part of why the divorce rate is much higher for 2nd and 3rd marriages?

 It doesn’t get more personal than your kids!

-Even though the trend, especially among court appointed experts is to rationalize that children will adjust and “will do fine” (I cannot tell you how many times I have heard that phrase).
+Even though the trend, especially among court appointed experts is to rationalize that children will adjust and “will do fine” (I can’t tell you how many times I have heard that phrase).